SAMUELMUCHIRI/SAMUELMUCHIRI/README.md

 - 👋 Hi, I’m @SAMUELMUCHIRI
 - 👀 I’m interested in ...
-Python ,C++
+Python ,C++ and Matlab
 - 🌱 I’m currently learning ...c++
 - 💞️ I’m looking to collaborate on ...
 Research projects involving various languages
 - 📫 How to reach me ...https://www.linkedin.com/in/samuel-njau-b00488191/